-Further information may be found at ches.okstate.edu/hdfs.
+Further information may be found at http://ches.okstate.edu/hdfs.

-Graduate study in the Department of Human Development and Family Science (HDFS) is designed to prepare students in the creation, dissemination, and application of knowledge that enhances individual and relationship competence.
+Graduate study in the Department of Human Development and Family Science (HDFS) is designed to prepare students in the creation, dissemination, and application of knowledge focused on reducing risk and enhancing resilience within individuals and among families.
 HDFS offers graduate study leading to the Master of Science degree and Doctor of Philosophy degree.
-Graduate study in HDFS emphasizes the integration of theory, research and application to address key issues in individual and relationship competence.
+Graduate study in HDFS emphasizes the integration of theory, research and application to address key issues risk and resilience.
 The MS options include Child and Family Services, Developmental and Family Sciences, Early Childhood Education, Marriage and Family Therapy, and Gerontology.
 The PhD is offered in human environmental sciences with an option in human development and family science.
 Students work with their advisors and advisory committees to develop flexible, yet rigorous programs that meet degree requirements and professional competencies in the area of the specialization.
 Graduate programs in HDFS are central to the departmental research.
-Faculty and students engage in the integration of theory and research to advance the development and application of knowledge within the specializations and to promote individual and relationship competence.
+Faculty and students engage in the integration of theory and research to advance the development and application of knowledge to reduce risk and enhance resilience for individuals and families across cultures and generations.

 HDFS has provided high quality graduate education programs for decades and has graduates in leadership positions across the state and nation in all areas of specialization.
-The department includes three centers/institutes that enhance student experiences in graduate study: (a) the Center for Early Childhood Teaching and Learning that houses the Child Development Laboratory, licensed by the state of Oklahoma and the National Association of Young Children, the Model Teaching Classroom, and the Early Childhood Resource Center for research information and professional development opportunities; (b) the Center for Family Services, offering high quality marriage and family therapy to the public and a training environment for master's degree students who choose the Marriage and Family Therapy option; and (c) the Gerontology Institute, focused on advancing the quality of life for aging populations through interdisciplinary programs of instruction, research, and public service.
+The department includes three centers/institutes that enhance student experiences in graduate study: (a) the Center for Early Childhood Teaching and Learning that houses the Child Development Laboratory, licensed by the state of Oklahoma and the National Association for the Education of Young Children, the Model Teaching Classroom, and the Early Childhood Resource Center for research information and professional development opportunities; (b) the Center for Family Services, offering high quality marriage and family therapy to the public and a training environment for master's degree students who choose the Marriage and Family Therapy option; and (c) the Gerontology Institute, focused on advancing the quality of life for aging populations through interdisciplinary programs of instruction, research, and public service.

-The Master of Science Degree.
+-The Master of Science Degree.
 The MS degree in Human Development and Family Science is awarded in five options.
 Applicants specify the option in which they are seeking the MS degree as part of the application process: Child and Family Services (available on both the Stillwater and Tulsa campuses), Developmental and Family Sciences (available on the Stillwater campus and as a dual-campus program based on the Tulsa campus), Early Childhood Education (available on the Tulsa campus), Marriage and Family Therapy (COAMFTE Accredited; available on the Stillwater campus), or Gerontology (offered on the Stillwater campus and online through the Great Plains Interactive Distance Education Alliance).

 Admission to the MS program is selective and requires the completion of a bachelor's degree in Human Development, Family Science, Child and Family Services, Early Childhood Education, or a related area.
-Admission decisions are based on a variety of criteria, including grade-point average (3.0 minimum grade-point average in undergraduate work), GRE scores (scores of 450 or higher in each of the Verbal and Quantitative sections and 3.50 or higher on the Analytical Writing section preferred for admission), TOEFL scores (required for students for whom English is a second language, 575 minimum), three letters of recommendation, statement of student goals, and a resumé.
+Admission decisions are based on a variety of criteria, including gradepoint average (3.0 minimum grade-point average in undergraduate work), GRE scores (scores of 450 or higher in each of the Verbal and Quantitative sections and 3.5 or higher on the Analytical Writing section preferred for admission), TOEFL scores (required for students for whom English is a second language, 575 minimum), three letters of recommendation, statement of student goals, and a résumé.
 Students need to complete both an OSU Graduate College Application and an HDFS Department Application.
 Admission is available only for the fall semester in the Marriage and Family Therapy option.
 Applications are reviewed for the fall and spring (on a space available basis) in the other four options.